Huangkja/Huangkja/index.md

 <h1 align=center>Summary</h1>

-- I have 6 years electrical design experience in nuclear power industry, specialising in 380V AC auxiliary systems study.
+- I have 6 years electrical design experience in nuclear power industry, specialising in auxiliary power systems.

-- I have strongly interest in renewable energy grid integration, power system stability and control.
-That's why I decided to move to Denmark to study wind enrgy.
+- I want to start my career in Denmark, in the field of sustainable energy and production.

-- I am a self-motivated, problem-solving and collaborative person with excellent communication skills:)
+- I am a self-motivated, problem-solving and collaborative person with team spirit.

 - Professional skilled in electrical engineering, experienced programming in Matlab and Python.

-- Also, I am interest in electrical system design, plant operations and maintenance.
+- Also, I am interest in electrical power system design, power plant operations and maintenance.

 ----

 <h1 align=center>Research Interest</h1>

+- Factory process automation design

 - Power system design, dynamics, stability and control.